godfat/jellyfish/README.md

 ### Extension: Using multiple extensions with custom controller

-This is effectively the same as using Jellyfish::Sinatra extension.
 Note that the controller should be assigned lastly in order to include modules remembered in controller_include.